onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Adds a domain to the SSL checking white list.</p>
-<p>If you are trying to access a website with untrusted or expired certification,
+<p>If you are trying to access a website with un-trusted or expired certification,
 the web view will prevent its loading.
 If you could confirm that this site is trusted, you can add the domain as an SSL exception, so you could visit it.</p>
 </div>